Analyze your bank statement

 See where your money goes

-You get a Sankey money flow chart showing income on the left, spending categories on the right, and exactly how much flows to each.
+You get a money flow chart showing income on the left, spending categories on the right, and exactly how much flows to each.
 Plus AI-generated savings tips specific to your spending.

 Why not just scroll through the statement?
 Because your brain glosses over individual transactions.
 When you see that 34% of your income went to "Food & Dining" and only 8% went to savings, it hits completely differently than reading 150 transaction lines.